tari-labs/tari-university/src/cryptography/digital_signatures/schnorr_signatures.md

 In the key attack above, Bob didn't know the private keys for his published _R_ and _P_ values.
 We could defeat Bob by asking him to sign a message proving that he _does_ know the private keys.

-This works, but it requires another round of messaging between parties, which is not conducive to great UX.
+This works, but it requires another round of messaging between parties, which is not conducive to a great user experience.

 # MuSig

-MuSig [[2]],[[3]] is another simple signature aggregation scheme that is secure and preserves the property that the aggregate signature is still a valid Schnorr signature.
+MuSig is a recently proposed [[2]],[[3]] simple signature aggregation scheme that is secure and preserves the property that the aggregate signature is still a valid Schnorr signature.

 MuSig is an interactive scheme, meaning that an input message is required from all the signers.
 The scheme works as follows:

 1. Each signer has a public-private key pair as before.
 1. Each signer publishes the public key of their nonce, \\( R_i \\),
-1. Everyone calculates the same "shared public key", _X_:
+1. Everyone calculates the same "shared public key", _X_ per:
 $$
     \begin{align}
         \ell &= H(X_1 || \dots || X_n) \\\\